 While choosing the best cleaning methods for your property, you will need to know different carpet cleaning methods to better your carpets’ care.

 This type is also known as hot water extraction.
 Steam cleaning is the most thorough method of carpet cleaning available.
 It is the recommendation from carpet manufacturers.
 This method uses high temperatures to go deep into your carpet fibres.

 The steam is excellent to get dirt in your fibres.
 Furthermore, killing most of the pests that find their way into your carpet.
 However, the main disadvantage is longer drying times than other methods.

 There are two methods of steam cleaning equipment:

-Also, termed as hot water extraction or steam cleaning.
-The carpet is first pre-conditioned with a chemical reagent that liquefies soils and oil-based substances present in the carpet fibres.
+They are also termed hot water extraction or steam cleaning.
+The carpet is pre-conditioned with a chemical reagent that liquefies soils and oil-based substances present in the carpet fibres.
 Water is heated to a temperature near its boiling point and pressure, then inject into the carpet.
 After about 10 to 15 minutes, the solution is to do vacuum cleaning.